Maine’s Adaptive Equipment Loan Program is also known as the Kim Wallace Adaptive Equipment Loan Program (AELP) or mPower.

 AELP provides a 3.75% interest rate for all qualified borrowers.
 The program offers flexible term loans to individuals based in Maine with disabilities.
 AELP funds can be used to purchase equipment or technology that improves independence, safety and quality of life for a person with a disability.

 Loans are available from $250 up to $100,000.
 Our objective is to enable individuals with disabilities to remain as independent as possible.
 Loans are not based on income; but rather, an individual’s ability to repay the loan.
 Loans can be taken by you, a friend, or a family member.
+Businesses may also apply to improve access for Mainers with a disability.
+For more information about Business loans, go to the Adaptive Equipment Business Loan Program page.

 What Qualifies for an AELP loan?